Bernedoodle puppies litter

 Why is Bernedoodle so expensive?

 Well, several factors let breeders decide their puppies’ prices such as the puppy’s color, coat, gender, generation type, and several others.
-Also, microchipping and vaccination costs are included in the puppy price so on average, we can say that it isn’t much expensive and you can find one for as low as $2000.
+Also, microchipping and vaccination costs are included in the puppy price so on average, we can say that it isn’t very expensive and you can find one for as low as $2000.

 Can Bernedoodles be registered?